tobiashomie/comdocs/docs/blackpaper/module.md

 ### The Module is Simple and Complex?

-Like a python class (to whic we try to maximally mimic as much as possible), a module can represent a simple idea like a function, or a complex idea like a business.
+Like a python class (to which we try to maximally mimic as much as possible), a module can represent a simple idea like a function, or a complex idea like a business.
 This allows for a flexible network that can adapt to different use cases.
 The module is the core abstract that allows for a flexible network that can adapt to different use cases.
-This is becuase the module is turing complete, and can represent any idea.
+This is because the module is turing complete, and can represent any idea.

 ### Module Key

 Each module is represented as a key which is an sr25519 key.
 The public key is used to register the module onto the blockchain.
 The key is used to sign, encrypt,decrypt and verify messages.
-These keys can also represent other keys on any other chain through transfering its seed entropy to another chain key format.
+These keys can also represent other keys on any other chain through transferring its seed entropy to another chain key format.
 This allows for modules to exist on any chain

 ### For Warning for Anti-Python Peeps